Email Analytics Dashboard: What to Look For and How to Build One

 An email analytics dashboard fixes this.
 It turns your inbox activity into measurable, comparable, actionable data.

-What a good email analytics dashboard must show
+What should a good email analytics dashboard show?

 Not all dashboards are equal.
 Here's what separates a useful email analytics dashboard from a vanity metrics display.